KnowEnG/General_Clustering_Pipeline/README.md

 This pipeline **clusters** the columns of a given spreadsheet

-There are four clustering methods that one can choose from:
+There are three clustering methods that one can choose from:

 | **Options**                                      | **Method**                           | **Parameters** |